hdavid16/InventoryManagement.jl/docs/src/policies.md

 An `action` vector can be visualized as a `DataFrame` using `show_action(action, env::SupplyChainEnv)`.

 The function `reorder_policy` can be used to implement an inventory reorder policy at each node based its inventory position.
-Reorder quantities are placed according to the node's sourcing preferences (supplier priority).
-When there is insufficient production capacity or on-hand inventory at a supplier, the quantity that cannot be potentially fulfilled by the supplier is requested to the next supplier in the supplier priority list.
-This applies only when a node has more than one supplier.
+Reorder quantities are placed to the node's priority supplier.
 The two most common policies used in industry are the `(s,S)` and `(r,Q)` [policies](https://smartcorp.com/inventory-control/inventory-control-policies-software/).

 The `reorder_policy` takes the following inputs and returns an `action` vector.
 - `env::SupplyChainEnv`: inventory management environment